avocado-framework/avocado-vt/docs/source/CartesianConfig.rst

       block.

    -  The name of the variants are specified as ``- <variant_name>:``.
-      Each name is pre-pended to the name field of each dict of the variant's frame, along with a separator dot ('.').
+      Each name is prepended to the name field of each dict of the variant's frame, along with a separator dot ('.').

    -  The contents of each variant may use the format ``<key> <op> <value>``.
       They may also contain further ``variants:`` statements.

-   -  If the name of the variant is not preceeded by a @ (i.e. -
+   -  If the name of the variant is not preceded by a @ (i.e. -
-      @<variant\_name>:), it is pre-pended to the shortname field of each dict of the variant's frame.
-In other words, if a variant's name is preceeded by a @, it is omitted from the shortname field.
+      @<variant\_name>:), it is prepended to the shortname field of each dict of the variant's frame.
+In other words, if a variant's name is preceded by a @, it is omitted from the shortname field.

    -  Each variant in a variants block inherits a copy of the frame in which the variants: statement appears.
 The 'current frame', which